jnaidu/IoTGitBook/create_an_instance_of_the_device_from_template.md

-# Create An Instance Of The Device From Template
+# Create an Instance of the Device from Template
 From a device template, we can create multiple instances of a device.
 In this case, we create an instance of a car from a device template and activate the device in IoT platform.

 ## POST: CREATE DEVICE